The Science of Consciousness

 The science of consciousness needs to explain how the brain works to create consciousness, with all the different parts working together to make a single whole.
 A functional MRI scanner (an fMRI scanner) helps because it can show up which parts of the brain are actually "live" for each of the different aspects of our conscious activity.
 Aspects such as, thinking, feeling, seeing, remembering etc.

-fMRI does this by measuring changes in the flow of blood through the different parts of the brain.
+fMRI does this by recording changes in the flow of blood through the different parts of the brain.

-When a part of the brain is active it needs more oxygen which is supplied by the blood.
+When a part of the brain is active it needs more oxygen which is supplied by an increased flow of blood.
 It is this increased flow of oxygen-carrying blood which is directly "seen" by the fMRI scan, revealing exactly which parts of the brain are active and which are not for the each task.

 On the scans shown on the medical tablet below, the parts that show up red are the parts that are active.